Changelist server (P4CHANGE)

 connected server, regardless of whether it generates its own changelist

-numbers or relies on a centralized changelist server.
+numbers or relies on a Changelist server.

 following line appears in the output of p4 info: